erikfork/detangler-maven-plugin/README.md

     }

 Also add the parameters.
-The `basePackages` parameter is a list of prefixes to the classes you want to include in the report:
+The `basePackages` parameter is a list of prefixes to the classes you want to include in the report.
+The rest of the parameters are optional:

     detangler.basePackages=["com.myorg"]
     detangler.allowedInCycle=[ ]
+    detangler.includeTests=true
+    detangler.level=2

 Now you should be able to generate a report using:

     gradle detangler

+To see the effective configuration, set the `detangler.debug` system property:

+    gradle -Ddetangler.debug=true detangler